 Of all the islands in The Bahamas, the second-highest number of native birds are found here — 18 of the 28 species of Bahamian birds that are not seen in the USA, Canada, or Europe.
 Most of them live in the island’s national parks.

 Dive beneath the surface to explore a cavernous world that's one of the biggest and among the most environmentally distinct.
 Access is from both land and sea, with permission to dive required in some areas.

 This National Park comprises 100 acres of natural beauty in the heart of Freeport, and a 2,000-foot trail winds through coppice and pine forest.
 Various bird species can be seen year round, especially from October to May.

-Just one mile off the southern shore, this 1½ acre island is one of the smallest National Parks in The Bahamas.
+Just one mile off Freeport's southern shore, this 1½ acre island is one of the smallest National Parks in The Bahamas.
 Park area includes the cay and the surrounding one-quarter mile of marine environment, which has four distinct reef zones.